manfred0608/cloud-project/backend/hbase/README.md

     twitter :
         censor : package used to do "censor" and "calculate sentiment score" jobs;

-Phase2Q3 : ETL for Q3 of phase 2
+Phase2 : ETL for Q2 and Q3 of phase 2
     ETL.java : main class for all the ETL jobs Extract.java : parse JSON and get useful data ETLMapper.java : mapper class.